-Key Action: Increase numb er of current students that have academic plans.
+Key Action: Increase number of current students that have academic plans.
 Strategies & Initiatives Update degree works resources.
 Increase number of students that use degree works for academic planning.
 Target students who have not completed educational plans.
+Provide professional development and resources to faculty and classified staff regarding degree works.
 Steps & Tasks Update current video with degree works information.
 Create PDF guide to supplement video.
 Post PDF guide in MyGWC and on GWC website.
 Pilot revised video and PDF guide to student council.
-Promote new/updated resources and degree works workshops to all students.
+Promote new/updated resources and degree works workshops students.

+Key Action: Increase num ber of current students that have academic plans.
+New resources can also include posters and advertising for each ADT.
 Hold workshops where current students are informed on new resources and trained on how to use them for their academic planning.
 Hold workshops for Club N, PUENTE, and PUENTE Club.
 Incorporate academic planning, degree works, and other resources into onboarding events (e.g., to Fall-Kick off, Goldchella, etc.) Message students encouraging them to schedule an appointment with a counselor to complete an SEP.
-Responsible Lead • Contributing Groups Counseling Marketing Student Council Learning Resource Center Center for Innovation and Learning Faculty Outreach

-Timeline Summer 2023 to Spring 2024 for process improvements
+Responsible Lead • TBD Contributing Groups Counseling Marketing Student Council Learning Resource Center Center for Innovation and Learning Faculty Outreach Timeline Summer 2023 to Spring 2024 for process improvements.
 Updates - ongoing.
 Resources Needed Staff time

-Key Action: Increase partic pation of current academic planning and career workshops.
-Strategies & Initiatives Increase student awareness of workshops.
+Key Action: Increase partic ipation of current academic planning and career workshops.
+Strategies & Initiatives Develop a prize incentive program between Counseling, Transfer Center, Career Center, and the Learning Resource Center to incentivize student participation in academic planning (e.g., SEP, workshops) and career workshops.
+Increase student awareness of workshops.
 Facilitate student participation in workshops.
 Target students who have not completed educational plans.
 Steps & Tasks Include and promote workshops on GWC events calendar and send website page via email at start of semester.
 Post workshop information on GWC application and other social media.
 Develop and conduct research to identify challenges/barriers/scheduling for students to participate as well as unique workshop needs of Hispanic/Latinx students.
 Update workshops to address concerns identified in research.
 Develop incentive program for students to participate in workshops.
 Identify students who have not completed an educational plan.
 Message students, encouraging them to participate in workshop.
-Responsible Lead • Contributing Groups Academic Resource Center Learning Resource Center Career Center Research Counseling Promotions/Marketing Timeline Fall 2023 to ongoing Resources Needed Staff time
+Responsible Lead • TBD Contributing Groups Academic Resource Center Learning Resource Center Career Center

+Key Action: Increase participation of current academic planning and career workshops.

+Research

+Counseling

+Promotions/Marketing

+Timeline Fall 2023 to ongoing

+Resources Needed Staff time